sapekark/digitRec/README.md

 * main

-The page has now been initialized.
+You should see the following text: "Setting phasers to stun... (port 3000) (ctrl-c to quit)" This means, that the page has now been initialized.
 Now, open your browser and type the following into the address bar.

 * localhost:3000/

 Further instructions on how to start using the program are presented on the web page.
+After you are done, close the program in command prompt by pressing ctrl-c twice.